 Butter is a dairy product made by churning cream.
 It consists mainly of milk fat and has a rich, full flavor that makes it a popular ingredient in both cooking and baking.

-Unsalted Butter: Pure butter with no added salt, often used in baking and recipes where the salt content must be carefully controlled.
+Unsalted Butter: Pure butter with no salt added, often used in baking and recipes where the salt content must be carefully controlled.

-Salted Butter: Butter with salt added for extra flavor, widely used on bread and in cooking.
+Salted Butter: Butter to which salt has been added for extra flavor, commonly used on bread and in cooking.

-Clarified Butter (Ghee): Butter from which the milk solids and water have been removed, resulting in a higher smoke point and a longer shelf life.
+Clarified Butter (Ghee): Butter from which the milk solids and water have been removed, providing a higher smoke point and a longer shelf life.

 Butter contains saturated fats and should be consumed in moderation.
 It does provide essential vitamins and can be part of a balanced diet.